AdaCore/spark2014/lrm/source/subprograms.rst

 - within a call to a procedure which has a non-ghost output; or

-- within a control flow expression (e.g., the condition of an if statement or the selecting expression of a case statement) of a compound statement which contains such a procedure call.
+- within a control flow expression (e.g., the condition of an if statement, the selecting expression of a case statement, the bounds of a for loop) of a compound statement which contains such a procedure call.
+[The case of an non-ghost-updating assignment statement is is handled by a legality rule; this rule is needed to prevent a call to a procedure which updates a non-ghost via an up-level reference, as opposed to updating a parameter.]

+TBD: Is there a better way to express this rule?
+We want to say that an update of a non-ghost shall not have a control flow dependency on a ghost.
+Can we just say that?

 A ghost procedure shall not have a non-ghost output.